When you travel because of work or for pleasure, fitting in some exercise can be hard. Try these tips to stay active when you travel.

 Use the hotel workout room or swimming pool, if available.
 If your hotel doesn't have a workout room, find a nearby gym.

-You may be more likely to exercise if you do it first thing in the morning.
+Exercise first thing in the morning.
+You may be more likely to do it then.

 Use a phone app or pedometer to motivate you to add steps throughout your day.

-For meals, walk to local restaurants instead of driving.
+Walk to local restaurants for meals instead of driving.

 If the hotel is large, turn its hallways and staircases into a "track," and do "laps."